 Severe weather due to ice, snow, or floods may present hazardous transportation conditions that will prevent school from opening on time or cause it to be closed for the given day.
-Arrangements have been made with local radio stations WAEB (790AM), WLEV (100.7FM), WYNS, and local TV stations WNEP (16), WYOU (22), and WBRE (28) to inform all parents/guardians and students if the school will be late in opening or closed for the day.
+Arrangements have been made with local TV stations WNEP (16), WYOU (22), and WBRE (28), WFMZ (69) and Blue Ridge (13) to inform all parents/guardians and students if the school will be late in opening or closed for the day.
 Please do not call the rectories or the school.
+In order to ensure you receive an update, go onto one of these websites and register so you receive an immediate alert via your cell phone or email.

-Please complete a "Student Emergency Plan" for your child (ren).
-In the event that school dismisses early due to snow etc. we will refer to this plan for your child (ren).
+A "Student Emergency Plan" is distributed on the first day of school for your child(ren).
+In the event that school dismisses early due to inclement weather, etc. we will refer to this plan for your child(ren).